gigascience/gigadb-website/docs/sop/MIGRATION_TROUBLESHOOT.md

 ## TLS certificates

-Having gigadb.org pointing to GigaDB running on AWS requires this instnace to have a new TLS certificate that has been issued for the gigadb.org domain.
+Having gigadb.org pointing to GigaDB running on AWS requires this instance to have a new TLS certificate that has been issued for the gigadb.org domain.
 When migration of beta.gigadb.org to gigadb.org was attempted, however, the existing certificate was only issued for beta.gigadb.org which led to a name mismatch SSL